Indie publishing is the real deal

 - There is always the small local printer with minimum runs – usually, 1,000 or more copies required, which you would be responsible for all inventory warehousing and distribution of product

-- Other companies that do the print services for you like Lulu, may have higher costs.
-These are best if you want small runs and are not in it for major profit but more for personal use, like gift giving to family members
+- Other companies that do the print services for you may have higher costs.
+These are best if you want small runs and are not in it for major profit but more for personal use, like gift giving to family members or for business adventures.

 Be very careful – there are many sites that offer services and charge for things that should be free, and can sometimes take your money needlessly.
 Be Very Wary!
 Never sign a contract unless you fully understand the fine print.
 For more detailed info about this subject read David Gaugrhran’s blog